-Caring for family members
+Instructor accommodations to facilitate care for family members

 Ladder-rank faculty and teaching professors (LSOE) are eligible for Temporary Workload Modification (TWM), which allows a faculty member to remain on full-time status and modify their workload while managing significant care responsibilities for a family member experiencing a serious health condition.
 Modifications may include remote teaching.
 Details of this Berkeley-specific policy can be found here: Leaves and Workload Modifications for Ladder-Rank Faculty.

 Emeriti-taught and student-facilitated courses

 When possible, we encourage department chairs to provide Emeriti teaching freshman/sophomore seminars the opportunity to teach remotely upon their request for Fall 2021.
 This exception has been communicated with the Emeriti Association.
 Student-facilitated courses (e.g., deCal courses) can be approved for remote instruction for Fall 2021 with faculty sponsor consent and chair approval.

 Unapprovable exceptions to in-person instruction